-At the same time, it can be a bit of a challenge for business owner to navigate and remain compliant with Filipino labor laws.
+At the same time, it can be a bit of a challenge for a business owner to navigate and remain compliant with Filipino labor laws.

-As a “less developed” nation, the standard of living is far different than it is in Western nations.
-Business owners who hire VAs overseas can save anywhere from 60 to 80% on wages, while still providing a Filipino with rewarding work and competitive wages.
+As a “less developed” nation, the standard of living is far different than it is in Western countries.
+Business owners who hire virtual assistants overseas can save anywhere from 60 to 80% on wages, while still providing a Filipino with rewarding work and competitive wages.

-Educated, Savvy Talent Pool
+Educated, Savvy Virtual Assistant Talent Pool

 Often, when people think of offshoring to the Philippines–or to similar countries–they often assume that the nation is only a source for basic skills.
 That’s a myth!
 Although, hiring virtual assistants to perform relatively basic tasks is a popular solution for small and large businesses alike, specialist VAs and higher-level professional services support can be found on the island nation.

 In fact, that’s an additional benefit of looking to the Philippines for virtual assistance: It gives you access to a much larger talent pool than a domestic search would yield.
 So you can truly find the best person to add to your business team!

 We established The Virtual Hub in the Philippines because our analysis showed the nation fared better than other locations when we weighed the pros and cons.